Lowe homers as Rays overcome Ohtani to defeat Angels 3-1

 Ohtani retired the side only once as he walked six and struck out seven.
 It is the second time this season he has had a pitching line where he allowed only one hit, walked six or more and whiffed seven or more.

+Ohtani hit 100 on a fastball in the fourth inning, marking the first time had hit triple digits on the radar gun since his first start on April 4 against the Chicago White Sox.
+The right-hander has a 2.41 earned run average with 30 strikeouts and an opposing batting average of .113 in four starts, but the 19 walks are tied for third among starters in the majors.

+“I feel like the balls I’m throwing are pretty good, it is just a control matter,” Ohtani said through a translator.
+“I wanted to go at least seven innings but the walks hurt that.
+I need to get my walks down which will help me and the team.”

 Ryan Yarbrough (2-3) allowed one run on five hits in four-plus innings for the Rays, who have won four straight.
+Jeffrey Springs retired the final four Angels’ batters to earn his second save.

 The Angels have dropped four straight and 10 of their last 14.

-Jose Rojas led off the third with a double down the right-field line, advanced to third on David Fletcher’s bunt single and then scored three batters later when Ryan Yarbrough walked Jared Walsh with the bases loaded.
+Los Angeles’ only run game in the third when Jose Rojas led off with a double down the right-field line, advanced to third on David Fletcher’s bunt single and then scored three batters later when Yarbrough walked Jared Walsh with the bases loaded.

 WEB GEM